 Dollarization is a phenomenon where residents of a country use foreign currency extensively in addition to domestic currency.
 They may not believe in domestic currency, so they prefer to hold foreign currency.

-Dollarization can be official and unofficial.
-Official means the government takes a policy to replace the domestic currency and use foreign currency to facilitate economic activity.
+Dollarization can be official or unofficial.
+Official means the government has a policy of replacing the domestic currency with foreign currency to facilitate economic activity.
 Unofficial means there is no government policy to do so.
 People prefer to hold foreign money, perhaps because its value is more stable over time.

-The U.S. dollar adoption usually occurs when a domestic currency loses value as a medium of exchange.
-The common cause is usually hyperinflation.
+Adoption of the U.S. dollar usually occurs when a domestic currency loses value as a medium of exchange.
+The common cause is hyperinflation.

 Hyperinflation causes the purchasing power of the domestic currency to fall rapidly.
 Money becomes worthless in a matter of days.
 People then prefer to hold it in cash or exchange it for a more stable foreign currency, such as the U.S. dollar.